Challenge level: 3 out of 5

 Experience “La Dolce Vita” for Women V Cancer, cycling from Italy's fashion capital of Milan to the loved-up Venice in three days.
 This stunning 355km route takes you along the southern edge of the Dolomites, Lake Iseo and the heavenly Lake Garda, passing through Fair Verona, the setting of Shakespeare's Romeo and Juliet, to a finale at the edge of Venice.

-After conquering our challenging summer cycle, you have a free day to explore the islands of Venice and their iconic architecture and canals, while telling yourself a big “Bravo” for raising funds for the invaluable women's cancer charities, Breast Cancer Care, Ovarian Cancer Action and Jo's Cervical Cancer Trust.
+After conquering our challenging summer cycle, you have a free day to explore the islands of Venice and their iconic architecture and canals, while telling yourself a big “Bravo” for raising funds for the invaluable women's cancer charities, Breast Cancer Now, Ovarian Cancer Action and Jo's Cervical Cancer Trust.

 Resources for our Women V Cancer Cycle Milan to Venice superstars: